GianlucaScarciolla/TeamKureji/README.md

 # TeamKureji
-Missing HP are replaced by madness.
+Missing PS are replaced by madness.
-A static website about the Team Kureji.
+A static website about Team Kureji.

 ## Technologies used